crmathieu/Turbix/readme.md

 This demo runs inside a DOS emulator program called DOSBOX.
 First, the Turbix editor (TI) from which a project can be created, built, and run is invoked.
 A "project" in the form of a "demo.mke" makefile located in the TX/USR folder is used to build the demo.
 Only 1 file is used (demo.c).
 Demo.c contains the program's entry point (the declaration of the "umain" function).
-This entry point runs a command interpreter that includes a number of built-in Unix commands, such as ps, cls, kill, exit, mem, session, delay, etc...
+This entry point runs a command interpreter that includes a number of built-in Unix commands, such as <b>ps, cls, kill, exit, mem, session, delay,</b> etc...
 A complete list can be displayed by invoking the "help" command.
 Among the commands, one, in particular, is "user_app", which is a simple placeholder and can be used as a callback for a user-defined command that can be called via the interpreter.
 In our demo, the demo.c file contains such a function.
 Its "user_app" function's job is to switch to "windows-mode" and create 6 processes, each containing a sub-window in